Skip to main content

 Before creating a glossary:

-• CSV file with term pairs (source → target language)
+• CSV term pairs (source → target language)

 • Source and target languages selected